CamiloMM/Noumena/README.md

 Note that this is more or less syntactic sugar for logging; it's just to ensure consistency and simplicity, but there's never just one way to do things when you can log a whole object.

+Also keep in mind that specifying flags will turn an otherwise "simple event" into one with a data property (since it will need an object to store the generated fields).
+Specifying flags and a data object writes properties into the data object you give.

 | Flag | Description |
 |------|-------------|
 | `i` | `ip` field will contain the IP address from where the request came as a string such as `123.4.56.789` |